Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

 The fit yields the positions of the centre of gravity of the manifolds for $J'=0$, 1 and 2.
 This allows us to model the rotational energies proportional to $J'(J'+1)$.
 We extract $B_0(0^+) = 515.9(1)$~MHz, with an uncertainty related to those on $E_{J'=1}$ and $E_{J'=2}$.
-Our result agrees with the value $B_0 = 516$~MHz calculated from the potential curves of Ref.\ \cite{Kruzins2014}, but is more precise because hyperfine structure was not resolved in the earlier work.
+Our result agrees with the value $B_0 = 516$~MHz calculated from the potential curves of Ref.~\cite{Kruzins2014}, but is more precise because hyperfine structure was not resolved in the earlier work.

-Table \ref{tab:rot_hf_transitions} shows that \texttt{Fit1} yields line positions with an average accuracy of about 240~kHz, which is much larger than the experimental uncertainty.
+\tab{tab:rot_hf_transitions} shows that \texttt{Fit1} yields line positions with an average accuracy of about 240~kHz, which is much larger than the experimental uncertainty.
 This is mostly due to the neglected terms in the model Hamiltonian.
 Nevertheless, to assess the robustness of the results, we relaxed the constraints of \texttt{Fit1} by treating $B_0$ and $\Delta$ as free parameters, resulting in a new fit \texttt{Fit2}.
-The rotational manifolds are now included simultaneously, using the transition frequencies of Table~\ref{tab:rot_hf_transitions} (instead of the hyperfine shifts with respect to the center of gravity), so we replace the parameters $E_{J'=1}$ and $E_{J'=2}$ by a single global shift named $E_{J'=0}$.
+The rotational manifolds are now included simultaneously, using the transition frequencies of \tab{tab:rot_hf_transitions} (instead of the hyperfine shifts with respect to the center of gravity), so we replace the parameters $E_{J'=1}$ and $E_{J'=2}$ by a single global shift named $E_{J'=0}$.
 To ensure convergence when calculating the residuals, we replace the initial option in \texttt{lmfit} to evaluate the uncertainties on energies by another option that imposes a fixed model uncertainty $\sigma_{\textrm{model}}$ in addition to the experimental uncertainty.
 The fitted parameters of \texttt{Fit1} are the starting values for \texttt{Fit2}.
 The optimal fit uses $\sigma_{\textrm{model}}=160$~kHz and results in a value of $\chi^2_\textrm{red}$ close to 1, with an average accuracy of 179~kHz in the line positions.
-We see in Table \ref{tab:model_parameters} that the fitted values of $\Delta$ and $B_0$ are robust, as the two fits are consistent with each other.
-The parameter that changes the most between the two fits is $(eqQ)_{\textrm{Rb}}$, which characterises the weakest interaction in the model; this suggests that its value partially compensates for the limitations of the model.
+We see in \tab{tab:model_parameters} that the fitted values of $\Delta$ and $B_0$ are robust, as the two fits are consistent with each other.
+The parameter that changes the most between the two fits is $(eQq)_{\textrm{Rb}}$, which characterises the weakest interaction in the model; this suggests that its value partially compensates for the limitations of the model.